mattneary/TeXode/README.md

 This will clone the repo into your current directory, then run the install script, and remove any intermediary files created in the process.

+Future updates can be performed from within TeXode by the `--update` flag, and your version number checked by the `-v` flag.

 Usage
 -----
 There are three modes of the TeXode command-line utility.